Localization of Blazor Components

 Setting the culture in C# code

-You can set culture in C# code alternative for setting the culture Blazor’s start option.
+For Blazor Web App & Blazor WASM App, you can set culture in C# code alternative for setting the culture Blazor’s start option.
 Set the CultureInfo.DefaultThreadCurrentCulture and CultureInfo.DefaultThreadCurrentUICulture in Program.cs to the same culture before line that builds and runs the WebAssemblyHostBuilder (await builder.Build().RunAsync();).

 using System.Globalization;

-CultureInfo.DefaultThreadCurrentCulture = new CultureInfo("de");
+CultureInfo.DefaultThreadCurrentCulture = new CultureInfo("de-DE");

-CultureInfo.DefaultThreadCurrentUICulture = new CultureInfo("de");
+CultureInfo.DefaultThreadCurrentUICulture = new CultureInfo("de-DE");

 Localization of Blazor Component